PrefectHQ/prefect/docs/guides/automations.md

     return response.json()
 ```

 After running this function, you will see the changes that came from the post request within the UI.
-Keep in mind, the context will be "custom" on UI.
+Keep in mind the context will be "custom" on UI.

-Let's run the underlying flow and see the deployment get kicked off after 30 seconds elapsed.
-This will result in a new flow run of `build_names`, and we are able to see this new deployment get initiated with the custom parameters we outlined above.
+Run the underlying flow and see the deployment kick off after 30 seconds.
+This results in a new flow run of `build_names`.
+You can see this new deployment get initiated with the custom parameters outlined above.

-In a few quick changes, we are able to programmatically create an automation that deploys workflows with custom parameters.
+In a few quick changes, you can programmatically create an automation that deploys workflows with custom parameters.

-## Using an underlying .yaml file
+## Use an underlying .yaml file

-We can extend this idea one step further by utilizing our own .yaml version of the automation, and registering that file with our UI.
+You can take this a step further by using your own .yaml version of the automation, and registering that file with the UI.
 This simplifies the requirements of the automation by declaring it in its own .yaml file, and then registering that .yaml with the API.

-Let's first start with creating the .yaml file that will house the automation requirements.
-Here is how it would look like:
+First start with creating the .yaml file to house the automation requirements:

 ```yaml
 name: Cancel long running flows